EXPLAINER: Boosters key to fight omicron, lot still to learn

 “Everything is riskier now because omicron is so much more contagious,” said Dr. S. Wesley Long, who directs the testing lab at Houston Methodist Hospital — and over the past week has canceled numerous plans to avoid exposure.

+Omicron now is the dominant variant in the U.S., federal health officials said Monday, accounting for about three-quarters of new infections last week.

-Public health officials are finding it hard to keep up with just how fast omicron is spreading nationally and globally.
-But in three weeks, omicron now makes up 80% of new symptomatic cases diagnosed by Houston Methodist’s testing sites.
-It took the also very contagious delta variant three months to reach that level, Long said.
+The speed that it's outpacing the also very contagious delta variant is astonishing public health officials.
+In three weeks, omicron now makes up 80% of new symptomatic cases diagnosed by Houston Methodist’s testing sites.
+It took the delta variant three months to reach that level, Long said.

 HOW MUCH PROTECTION DO VACCINES OFFER?